Vectibix Concentrate for infusion

 Sunlight can worsen any skin reactions that may occur.
-Your doctor may ask you to use moisturiser, sun screen (SPF greater than 15), topical steroid, and/or oral antibiotics which may help you manage skin toxicities that can occur when using Vectibix.
+Your doctor may ask you to use moisturiser, sun screen (SPF greater than 15), topical steroid cream, and/or oral antibiotics which may help you manage skin toxicities that can occur when using Vectibix.

 Things you must not do